jsio-private/event-kit/README.md

 CompositeDisposables are containers of disposables.
 They implement the disposable interface themselves, so when we do `compositedisposable.dispose()` they iterate over all of their disposables and dispose them as well.

+##### disposableEvent

+DisposableEvent normalizes event registration and disposal.
+We have often dealt with situations where there are inconsistent ways to add or remove event listeners in different APIs, DisposableEvent normalizes them all and gives authors a beautiful API.

 ##### Named Events